Intelligent designer: Claimed actions

 Opinion as to the amount of creation the intelligent designer has done varies within the ID movement.
 Michael Behe's concept of irreducible complexity has natural selection accounting for most of evolution but the intelligent designer contributing the design of some proteins.
 Others in the ID movement however contest concepts such as common descent, particularly of humans and other apes.
-Though most in the ID movement seem to be Old Earth Creationists, a few are Young Earth Creationists who believe in ex-nihilo.
+Though most in the ID movement seem to be Old Earth Creationists, a few are Young Earth Creationists.

 The amount of creation that the intelligent designer did has also been criticised by Young Earth Creationists as not being specific enough, and particularly contradicting their beliefs of Biblical inerrancy and a young earth.
 Some intelligent design proponents say the intelligent designer fine-tuned the universe's physical constants in such a way that life is the result of the universe's physical constants being related to one another in a fashion that permits life to exist.
 The fine-tuned universe argument is a central premise or presented as a given in many of the published works of prominent intelligent design proponents, such as William A. Dembski and Michael Behe.